 RingCentral is a large VoIP provider that works with clients across a range of types and sizes.
 It offers a highly flexible range of packages—from an Essentials package offering the absolute basics, to a standard package designed for growing SMBs, to Premium and Ultimate packages stacked with features.
 The Essentials and Standard plans include dedicated iOS and Android apps, unlimited video conferencing with screen sharing for up to 4 users, and integration with Microsoft and Google.

-If what you’re looking for is a no-frills virtual PBX that does the job, look no further than these packages.
-The price structure also favors growing businesses, with different prices for businesses with 2-99 employees, 100-999 employees, and 1,000+ users.
+Why we chose RingCentral: If what you’re looking for is a no-frills virtual PBX that does the job, look no furthers.
+RingCentral's pricing structure favors growing businesses, with different prices for businesses with 2-99 employees, 100-999 employees, and 1,000+ users.
 Once you’re a RingCentral customer, it’s really simple to switch between RingCentral’s virtual cloud VoIP packages according to your immediate needs.

 Unlimited number of users